Organic vs. Paid Search: (84 Astonishing) Statistics for 2023

 But once we looked at the whole picture, we realized the ugly truth: this huge improvement still could not fully replace the paid channel’s performance.

-This is the value of search ads, even if you’re already ranking organically.
+So this is the value you get from search ads, even if your organic rankings are already great.

 Organic and paid search relevant tools

 - Ahrefs, SEMRush, or Moz: These tools all offer a powerful insight into what keywords you should target for both SEO strategy and paid search strategy.